learn-co-students/ttt-game-status-cb-gh-000/README.md

 ```
 for each win_combination in WIN_COMBINATIONS
   # win_combination is a 3 element array of indexes that compose a win, [0,1,2]
-  # grab each index frmo the win_combination that composes a win.
+  # grab each index from the win_combination that composes a win.
   win_index_1 = win_combination[0]
   win_index_2 = win_combination[1]
   win_index_3 = win_combination[2]